Lack of null-controllability for the fractional heat equation and related equations: Non-null-controllability of the generalized fractional heat equation

-\begin{remark} We can extend the proof to higher dimensions, as well as any open subset of $\set R^n$ (as long as $\set R^n \setminus \omega$ contains an open ball).

-Also, we implicitly looked at the fractional heat equation with complex valued solution.
-This means that we proved that there exists a initial condition $f_0$ of the rotated fractional heat equation that we cannot steer to $0$, but this initial condition might not be real valued.
-For the (unrotated) fractional heat equation, we might be more interested in real valued solutions.
+\begin{remark} We implicitly looked at the generalized fractional heat equation with complex valued solutions.
+This means that we proved that there exists an initial condition $f_0$ of the generalized fractional heat equation that we cannot steer to $0$, but this initial condition might not be real valued.
+In the case where $\rho(\set R_+)\subset \set R_+$, we might be more interested in real valued solutions.
 But our results actually implies there exists a real valued initial condition that cannot be steered to $0$, for if both the real part $\Re(f_0)$ and the imaginary part $\Im(f_0)$ could be steered to $0$, then $f_0$ itself could be steered to $0$.
-Such remark stays true for the Kolmogorov-type equation. \end{remark}
+A similar arguments stays valid for the Kolmogorov-type equation. \end{remark}